First, I finished the second Uplift Fly.

 Frame for Daria’s moth drawing!

-As I mentioned in the art collab post, I traded Daria an embroidery moth for the original of this beautiful scary drawing.
 I wanted to make a frame that really honored how much I love the drawing.
+I started with a laser cut filigree wood frame.
 I used a 69-cent clip frame for the glass; I cut channels out of some strip wood (using my dollhouse trim miter cutter) and hot-glued them to the back of the laser cut frame.

 I hate weakness and entropy, and I was concerned about the structural strength of the delicate top piece, so I added a reinforcing channel of picture wire.
 I also used both hot glue and UHU universal glue, so that there’s a backup if one fails.

-Then it was time to decorate!
+Then it was time to decorate the frame!
 I’d had the Art Nouveau woman’s face since I was fourteen or fifteen, knocking around in little boxes on my dresser.
 I love hand-applying Swarovski crystals, like the jet ones here.
 It’s the most bang for your meticulous-obsessive handwork buck ever.

 I got this lampshade at the Anthropologie in Kansas City in like 2002.
 I was there with my second husband for a daguerreotype event.
 I carried it home on the plane, pretending it was my hat.
 Of course I enhanced it with lots of bead trim.